-- g.
-Plans and sufficient performance bonding are provided to ensure that the site will be rehabilitated after the use or activity is completed; and - h.
-The use or activity complies with all applicable local, state, and federal laws and regulations. - 2.
 Additional MSP procedural requirements for new ocean use proposals.
-In addition to the otherwise required shoreline substantial development, conditional use, or variance permit procedural requirement, MSP defined new ocean use proposals shall include the following: - a.
-Pre-application Meeting.
+When the MSP applies as established by Section 2.5.3(2),in addition to the otherwise required shoreline substantial

+- 1. Pre-application Meeting.
 Prior to submitting any applications for shoreline permits for new ocean uses or developments the applicant will participate in at least one pre-application meeting which may be consolidated and coordinated with all local, state, and federal agencies.
-During the pre-application stage: - i.
+During the pre-application stage: - a.
 The applicant should use the MSP to understand potential use and resource conflicts, including review of the baseline data, maps, analyses, and management framework.
-This information can assist applicants in avoiding and minimizing impacts to resources and uses through project siting and design. - ii.
-The applicant should provide required data and information about the project, and identify and coordinate with stakeholder groups as well as other governments, including state, tribal, and federal government entities. - iii.
-The applicant should identify state and local policies, procedures, and requirements, including those referenced in the Marine Spatial Plan. - b.
-Inventory Review adequacy of site-specific inventory and respond to requests for additional data or studies. - c.
-Effects Analysis Submit an effects evaluation (See Section 4.5 of the MSP) which includes proposed mitigation measures, and best management practices. - d.
-Plans Submit proposed construction and operation plans, including adequacy of prevention, monitoring, and response plans. - e.
+This information can assist applicants in avoiding and minimizing impacts to resources and uses through project siting and design. - b.
+The applicant should provide required data and information about the project, and identify and coordinate with stakeholder groups as well as other governments, including state, tribal, and federal government entities. - c.
+The applicant should identify state and local policies, procedures, and requirements, including those referenced in the Marine Spatial Plan. - 2.
+Inventory Review adequacy of site-specific inventory and respond to requests for additional data or studies. - 3.
+Effects Analysis Submit an effects evaluation (See Section 4.5 of the MSP) which includes proposed mitigation measures and best management practices. - 4.
+Plans Submit proposed construction and operation plans, including adequacy of prevention, monitoring, and response plans. - 5.
 Coordination Continue to coordinate with government entities (local, state, tribal, and federal agencies), stakeholders (representatives from fishing, aquaculture, maritime commerce, conservation, tourism, recreation), and the Washington Coastal Marine Advisory Council (WCMAC), and the public in all aspects of project development and review.